-- Hardwired: The telematics device is wired directly to the vehicle’s onboard computer.
+- Hardwired.
+The device is wired directly to the vehicle’s onboard computer.
 This often requires drilling holes in your vehicle and a few mechanic hours.

-- Plug-and-play: The telematics device plugs into the vehicle’s diagnostic port.
+- Plug-and-play.
+The device plugs into the vehicle’s diagnostic port.
 This generally takes a few minutes and doesn’t require a mechanic.

 For some fleets, a hardwired installation process might not be too much of an issue.
 But, if you frequently lease or rent vehicles or plan on adding or upgrading vehicles in the future, this could be an unexpected ongoing expense and unnecessary complication.

-Another consideration is that technology occasionally malfunctions.
+Another consideration is that technology may sometimes malfunction.
 Even if the device is covered with a warranty, any vehicle downtime or mechanic costs will be paid by you.